qbicsoftware/research-data-management/docs/rawdata/raw_data_download.md

 1. Navigate to the [raw data summary view](#raw-data-navigation)
 2. Select the measurements for which the raw data URLs should be generated.
    ![raw_data_download_measurement_selection.png](images/raw_data_download_URL_generation_measurement_selection.png)
-3. Press the "Generate URL List" button to download a text file containing the URLs of the selected measurements
+3. Press the "Download URL List" button to download a text file containing the URLs of the selected measurements
    ![raw_data_download_URL_downloaded.png](images/raw_data_download_URL_downloaded.png)

 ### Download Raw Data